igunduz/JavaProjects/README.md

 # JavaProjects
-The Java scripts that I wrote for homeworks
+The Java scripts that I wrote for homework while taking Java class at 2019